Rishabh04-02/Rishabh04-02/project-setup.md

 ### 👉 Project Setup

-We build this custom script to make your project setup easier.
+Use the following command for project setup.
 It will create a new Hugo theme folder, and clone the Hugoplate theme into it.
 Then move the exampleSite folder into the root directory.
-So that you can start your Hugo server without going into the exampleSite folder.
-Use the following command to setup your project.

 ```bash
 npm run project-setup